h0r0m4n/h0r0m4n.github.com/src/work/2018/ferrari-media-center.md

 ---
 title: Media Center
-description: Ferrari is an Italian supercar manufacturer.
-Ferrari’s Media Center is a globally distributed website that focuses on the distribution of media content for journalists, writers, publishers and editors.
-Offers exclusive content that speaks to the Ferrari brand philosophy of originality, aspiration and inspiration.
-I had the honour of being able to collaborate in the restyling of the Media Center website.
+description: I had the honor of collaborating on the restyling of Ferrari's Media Center website.
+As a globally distributed platform, it caters to journalists, writers, publishers, and editors, offering exclusive content that embodies Ferrari's brand philosophy of originality, aspiration, and inspiration.
 client: Ferrari
 css:
   primary: '#fff'